 Why Is NIST Important?

 The goal of NIST is to help organizations keep their data and information secure and safe, protecting critical infrastructure from both insider threats and attacks from the outside.
-This applies to all data, not just Federal data!
+The NIST guidelines apply to all data, not just federal.

-However, for businesses that provide services to the federal government, NIST compliance is mandatory.
+However, for businesses that provide services to the federal government, compliance with NIST guidelines is mandatory.
 Those that are non-compliant may lose the ability to do business with government agencies.

 What is the NIST Cybersecurity Framework (CSF)

 The NIST framework can be considered voluntary guidance based on existing standards, guidelines, and practices, for any organization looking to better manage and reduce their cybersecurity risk.